TALL SHIPS RACES

 After enjoying some festivities in port, Rona II’s Race 1 crew, who are selected from the 2017 Amory Award Holders, will enjoy an invigorating voyage across the North Sea, from Sunderland to Esbjerg in Denmark.
 Esbjerg will then play host to the international fleet fromWednesday 18 July to Saturday 21 July.
 The fleet will then will then undertake a breath-taking cruise-in-company between Denmark and Norway, before racing down to The Netherlands.

-More details on Rona II’s programme for the Races can be found here.
+More details on Rona II’s programme for the Races can be found in the 2018 Calendar.

 The host ports